SHwaier/comp3340-final-project/README.md

 - `PUT /api/cart.php` – Update quantity
 - `DELETE /api/cart.php` – Remove item
 - `GET /api/auth/getSession.php` – Validate logged-in user on frontend
+- `GET /api/themes.php` – Returns all available themes and their ID
+- `GET /api/theme.php` – Returns the theme ID of the active theme
+- `PUT /api/theme.php` – Updates the active theme to a different one
 - More would have been implemented if I had another day
 ---